s4pv/Cass1e/README.md

 2. First create keys.py with public (Pkey) and secret key (Skey) info of your binance account to connect to the API.
 Once connected to the API run data.py to extract databases (csv) to train forecasting models.
 Example: Daily BTC OHLC and volume data.
-3. Data pre-work: Fractional Differentiation
+3. Data Engineering: Fractional Differentiation
 4. Model: Non-bidirectional multivariable (OHLV) multi-step LSTM to predict (C).
 Statistical tests and plots if required/wanted.
 4. With the chosen model, fit and forecast the assets in tickers and create finance model boundaries.

 # Further steps
-1. Update data on already fitted model
-2. Saving result on different files each time
-3. With the forecast, the bot can trade and optimize portfolios.
+1. With the forecast, the bot optimize portfolios and trades over them.
-4. Telegram Interface
+2. Telegram Interface/reporting